Venice Weather January Averages, Italy

 For a more budget option, try the family-friendly La Calcina (Dorsoduro 780), which offers buffet breakfasts, roof terrace and views of the Giudecca Canal.
 Its charming antique furniture and delicate décor grants its rooms Old World charm, each room equipped with wifi, LCD TV and A/C. Single and doubles rooms are available with or without views.
 The on-site restaurant offers buffet breakfast and traditional Venetian dishes with vegetarian options and homemade cakes.

 La Villeggiatura (Calle dei Botteri, San Polo 1569) is a good option for anyone looking for a casual bed and breakfast with spacious rooms.
-The amenities are rather simple but its prices relative to its location in the heart of town mean that it stays popular for families.
+The amenities are rather simple but its prices relative to its location in the heart of town, meaning it's popular with families.
 Each room is equipped with a king bed, private bathrooms with shower or bath, minibar, A/C and heating, and complimentary cotton kimonos.

 Novecento (San Marco 2683) is a charming boutique hotel on San Marco Square.
 Each of its nine rooms cultivates a historic chic atmosphere, small and luxurious but with reasonable prices.
 Guests can lounge around in the main sitting room or garden, or help themselves to a drink from the honesty bar.
 The hotel provides access to the fitness centre at their sister property, Hotel Flora.
 You can reach the hotel from the rail station by public boat transport.

-The Hotel Rialto Venice (Riva del Ferro 5149) is a 4-star accommodation with 79 rooms, 28 of which overlook the Grand Canal.
-Each room is equipped with all the basic amenities—bathtub or shower, A/C, satellite TV and minibar.
-The facilities also include room service, elevator access to the panoramic terrace, and a landing for gondolas, water taxes and vaporettos 1 and 2.
+The Hotel Rialto Venice (Riva del Ferro 5149) is 4-star accommodation with 79 rooms, 28 of which overlook the Grand Canal.
+Each room is equipped with all the basic amenitiesathtub or shower, A/C, satellite TV and minibar.
+The facilities also include room service, elevator access to the panoramic terrace and a landing for gondolas, water taxes and vaporettos 1 and 2.